Timeline of Brexit: Aftermath

 Brexit has had lasting impacts on both the EU and UK, and will continue to for many years.
 The broad consensus of economists is that leaving the EU has had a substantially negative effect on the UK's economy.
 In a January 2021 survey of leading US and European economists, 86% expected that the UK's economy would be several percentage points smaller by 2030 than it would have been if it had remained in the bloc.
 Two years later, in February 2023, an analysis by Bloomberg Economics concluded that Brexit was costing the UK £100 billion a year in lost output, leaving the country's economy 4% smaller than it otherwise would have been.
 Similarly, the Office for Budget Responsibility has also forecasted that Brexit will cause Britain's economy to be 4% smaller, and exports and imports to be 15% lower.

 As of 2023, public opinion of Brexit has also shifted.
 From 2016 to 2021, views within Britain remained relatively evenly split, with analysts attributing changing patterns to the declining population of elderly Brexit-supporting voters and an increasing number of younger Remain supporters reaching voting age.
 From 2022 onwards, public opinion changed, with polling conducted by YouGov finding that the public felt that the UK was wrong to leave the EU by 56% to 32%, and that a quarter of Brexit supporters regretted their vote.
 Among Leave voters who regretted their decision, the most common reasons were a feeling that things had gotten worse since the referendum, and concerns over the economy and cost of living.
 In January 2023, a similar poll by UnHerd and Focaldata concluded that in all but three of Britain's 632 constituencies, a plurality of people agreed that the UK was wrong to leave the EU.

-In May 2025, a new EU–UK deal that addresses fishing rights, trade, defence and import–export conflicts was announced by von der Leyen and Prime Minister Keir Starmer.
-The deal brings ties between the EU and the UK closer, with border checks dropped and EU access to UK fishing stock restored.
-Additionally, a new agreement meant that the UK could once again sell raw burgers and sausages back into the EU for the first time since Brexit.
-Defence ties were re-formalised, the ability to work and travel was restored, and the UK and EU linked their carbon markets to avoid taxes on carbon-intensive goods such as steel and cement travelling between the two blocs.